Sliceable White Bread

 Directions

 Then add the eggs, sugar, salt, and flour to the bowl.
-Mix with the paddle until blended.
+Mix with the paddle attachment until blended.

 Next, remove the dough and divide it into two equal pieces.

-Shape the dough into loaves and place the loaves into greased loaf pans.
+Remove the loaves and place them on a cooling rack.
+Brush the tops and sides with butter (optional).
 Allow them to cool on a wire rack before slicing.

 Baking Notes